List of Coptic saints

 Early church historians, writers, and fathers testified to the numerous Copt martyrs.
-Tertullian, 3rd century North African lawyer wrote "If the martyrs of the whole world were put on one arm of the balance and the martyrs of Egypt on the other, the balance will tilt in favor of the Copts."
-Despite periods of martyrdom and persecution the number of believers continued to grow and the lives of the martyrs inspired many to the Christian faith.
+Tertullian, a 3rd-century North African lawyer, wrote, "If the martyrs of the whole world were put on one arm of the balance and the martyrs of Egypt on the other, the balance will tilt in favor of the Copts."

 The following is a list of saints commemorated by the Coptic Orthodox Church of Alexandria.
-The majority of saints are from Egypt with the majority venerated in all of Christianity.
+The majority of saints are from Egypt, with the majority venerated in all of Christianity.